techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/1_Azure_Global_Infrastructure/assignment.md

 ## Assignment

-Bestudeer:
+Study:

-- Wat is een Azure Region?
+- What is an Azure Region?
-- Wat is een Azure Availability Zone?
+- What is an Azure Availability Zone?
-- Wat is een Azure Region Pair?
+- What is an Azure Region Pair?
-- Waarom zou je een regio boven een andere verkiezen?
+- Why would you prefer one region over another?

 ### Used sources